baijuka/matzone_v1/TEST.md

 Testing:
 1. Log in and go to the products page.
-2. Select any product and scroll down to Reviews.
+2. Double click to go to product detail page and scroll down to Reviews.
-3. Click on the 'Write a review' button.
+3. Click on the 'Rate and review this product' button.
 4. Confirm a add review form is shown.
 5. Don't fill out the review form and click the 'Submit' button.
 6. Confirm a warning message appears.
-7. Fill in the review form, except the review title.
+7. Fill in the review form, except the review subject.
 8. Confirm a warning message appears.
-9. Repeat steps 6 and 7 for comment and rating.
+9. Repeat steps 6 and 7 for review and rating.
 10. Fill in the review form and the click the 'Submit' button.
-11. Confirm that a succes toast message appears with the text 'Review succesfully added!'
+11. Confirm that a succes toast message appears with the text 'Thank you!
+Your review has been submitted.'
-12. Confirm you stay at the product page.
+12. Confirm you stay at the products page.
 13. Scroll down and confirm that your review is added to the Reviews.

 Result:
-A new recipe is added when the user fills in the add review form.
+A new review is added when the user fills in the add review form.

 **Edit review**
 Expected: